 Tip If the butter is too light I add a dash of turmeric powder to make the butter more yellow and it looks prettier, plus it is healthier.

-The perfect companion to the grilled food, or just when you crave baked potato.
+The perfect companion to the grilled food are tasty baked potatoes.

-I do the same with my sweet potatoes, and sometimes I cut the potatoes lengthwise and bake the whole tray for 30 minutes because my kids adore potato halves with shredded cheddar cheese.
+I do the same with my sweet potatoes, and sometimes I cut the potatoes lengthwise and bake the whole tray for 30 minutes.

-For this one, I used simple toppings.
-Toppings that we like, such as butter, sour cream, and parm cheese, but you can use whatever you prefer.
+Anyhow, I used simple toppings.
+Toppings that we all like, such as butter, sour cream, and parm cheese, but you can use whatever you prefer.

 If you try Baked Potato recipe or any other, please tag me on Instagram @Sandraseasycooking using hashtag #sandraseasycooking.
-Thank you in advance!
+Thank you so much in advance!

 The perfect companion to the grilled food, or just when you crave baked potato.
 It doesn’t require too much work and this is totally doable any time of the year since we can find potatoes year around.